MaiRizk/To-do-list/README.md

 - Webpack

 ## Getting Started 💪🏽

-To get the source files you can download the zip file from the green button. 👆🏽 You can also clone the project using git.
-If you do not know how to use git you can learn here: [cloning](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+- Clone this repository in your terminal using git clone command.
+- Enter the repo directory.
+- Run npm install in your terminal.
+- Run npm start in terminal

 To get the live version just click the link down below. 👇🏽️

 ## Live Version Here 👇🏽️